 5.Say exactly what you mean so that others understand.
 Use a funny tone of a child

 Did you have fun?
 Which part did you like the most?
-What are you Write it down r thoughts?
+What are your thoughts?
+Write it down

+NA/lastic value well astices?

 What is your reflection?

 Add some more of your own rules